EllieJ87/RandomQuoteMachine/README.md

 [Google Fonts](https://fonts.google.com)

--	Google fonts was used to import ‘Orbiton font and ‘Sarpanch’ into the HTML which is used on all pages throughout the project.
+-	Google fonts was used into the HTML which is used on all pages throughout the project

 [HTML5](https://en.wikipedia.org/wiki/HTML5)

--	The project uses HTML to create the basic elements and content of my game
+-	The project uses HTML to create the basic elements and content of my site

 [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

--	The project uses JavaScript from my custom script.js file to add functionality and interactivity to my text adventure game.
+-	The project uses JavaScript from my custom script.js file to add functionality and interactivity to my site.
 This is the core focus of this project.
-The project also uses JavaScript from Bootstrap which is required to add functionality to the Bootstrap modal
+The project also uses JavaScript from Bootstrap which is required to add functionality to the Bootstrap frame work

 [jQuery](https://en.wikipedia.org/wiki/JQuery)

 -	The project uses jQuery to simplify DOM manipulation.
-This is both the standard jQuery that is built with Bootstrap components, and my custom jQuery used in my index.html and script.js files
+This is both the standard jQuery that is built with Bootstrap components

 [Visual Studio Code](https://code.visualstudio.com)